sahitidoke/sahitidoke.github.io/content/writing/ll.md

 (A^+ \otimes B^-) \longrightarrow (A^- \otimes B^+).
 $$

 The subcategories are useful in formalizing linear maps on spaces of operators on Hilbert spaces that take density matrices to density matrices.
-The subcategories are famous in quantum physics as ``categories of superoperators'' or ``categories of quantum operations.''
+The subcategories are famous in quantum physics as categories of superoperators or categories of quantum operations.
 Thus, it has relations to quantum physics.